Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <li>The cityGML data provides multiscale models (with well-defined consecutive Levels of Detail).
 Here, such a data could be modeled as well authored multiple 3D Object layers, where each 3d Object layer corresponds to each available cityGML lod.
 With appropriate distance based visibilities, multiple 3D Object layers utilizing the mesh-pyramids profile, could work in unison to effectively and seamlessly model all available levels of Detail of a CityGML input source (for e.g. LOD0 thru LOD4 each corresponding to a single 3D Object layer).</li>
 </ol>

 Modeling cityGML LODs using the above two paradigms is valid and actively supported with this specification.
 However, there might be situations where there is a need to model the all available LoDs of a cityGML dataset as a single 3D Scene layer, where multiple authored LOD representations of features occupy/populate the different levels of the I3S layers' node tree.
-In such instances, the I3S specification accommodates such types of LoD schemes with the mesh-pyramids profile.
-In addition, it also explicitly reserves an LoD switching model, feature-switching, catering to such types of LoDs.

-Though navigation and traversal of I3S tree and pattern of usage uses the automatically generated discrete LoDS as its canonical example, similar consumption pattern and tree traversal applies for Semantic LoDs.

-<h3><a name="_4_1">LoD Switching Models</a></h3>
+<h3><a name="_5_1">LoD Switching Models</a></h3>

 <p>Depending on the properties of a 3D layer, a good user experience will necessitate
 different ways of switching out the prescribed LoD content of one node to another.